wsh17/9fellas/README.md

   ```
 7. Notice that this manifest has two "hosts" values defined.
 This is only required for the manifest file associated with the cloud where
 the dashboard lives.
 All other manifest files do not need the "hosts" section - see the openstack manifest file as an example.
 8. Create a shared Redis datastore service.
-PWS offers a free tier 30mb plan that you can provision with:
+PWS offers a free tier 30mb plan that you can provision with:<br/>
 ```
 cf create-service rediscloud 30mb redis
 ```